 I moved to the north of Sweden in September 2018, just before the Northern lights season, so I got the chance to see some amazing Auroras (how does it work? here).
 I feel incredibly grateful to have had this opportunity, as seeing the Northern lights is a truly magical experience.
 Somehow it really hammers in the feeling, that the universe is a wondrous place and our tiny little lives are just a spot on the fabric of space.

 Since I am me, that does not make me feel insignificant, but fills me with a sense of wonder instead, bringing with it a deep desire to explore and understand as much as I can during my time.
 Funnily enough, the knowledge that I can never know and experience everything, is enough to convince me that living life to the fullest means enjoying the small things.

 Although seeing the Northern lights in person is considered a bucket list experience, I’ve noticed that a lot of people are disappointed when they do manage to see them and they don’t think it was anything special.
-Since it has become a tourism thing, the internet is full of over-saturated, horribly photoshopped images of the Northern lights, where they appear to be bright, neon green and very vivid.
+Since it has become a tourism thing, the Internet is full of over-saturated, horribly photoshopped images of the Northern lights, where they appear to be bright, neon green and very vivid.
 In reality, the shades we can see with our inadequate eyes are more subtle: most of the time you will only see a kind of a softer, paler green, which is still very beautiful, but probably not what you expected.
 Your camera will capture different wavelengths, so they will appear nicely green there, even on bad cameras.
-Unless you are very far up north in a prime location without any light pollution at all and the Aurora is extremely strong, you will not see much of the other colors.
-Having as little light pollution as possible is really the key to seeing any colors at all, as it just look completely white otherwise.
+Unless you are very far up north in a prime location without any light pollution at all and the Aurora is extremely strong, you will not see much of the other colours.
+Having as little light pollution as possible is really the key to seeing any colours at all, as it just look completely white otherwise.
 I’ve managed to see some pink on the edges when it was particularly strong, but that was it.